What are germs?

-Use the tongs to place a piece of untouched bread into the first bag and seal it up.
+Use the tongs to place a piece of untouched bread into the bag labelled clean, and seal it up.

 With the next slice, get your child to touch the bread with unwashed hands.
-Place it in the bag and seal it.
-This will be the ‘dirty’ bag.
+Place it in the bag labelled ‘dirty’.

 Then get your child to wash their hands with water and soap and dry them.
 Get them to touch the last piece of bread with their freshly washed hands, put it in the ‘clean’ bag and seal it.

 It will be clear to see that the dirty bag will have the most mould and will develop mould the quickest.
-You can then explain to your child why the clean and untouched bags don’t have any or very much mould.
+You can then explain to your child why the clean and untouched bags have less mould.
 Washing their hands with soap and water stops the mould, or ‘germs’.
 Touching things with unwashed hands can cause germs to spread.

 How to protect yourself and others from germs

-Washing your hands.
-Use plenty of soap and water, rub the soap all over your hands – between your fingers, your palms, tops of your hands and wrists.
+Use plenty of soap and water, rub the soap all over your hands – between your fingers, your palms, tops of your hands, and wrists.
 Rinse your hands with water.
 Dry your hands really well.
 Sing ‘happy birthday twice’ – this is about 20 seconds - the amount of time it takes to wash your hands properly!